-- 1. in case of his own illness or exposure to contagious disease; - 2. injury (on duty injuries after injury leave is used up); - 3. for attendance to members of his household whose illness or injury requires the care of the employee. - 4.
-In the event of death in the employee's immediate family, a maximum of five days of bereavement leave may be used for this purpose per occurrence.
+five days of bereavement leave may be used for this purpose per occurrence.
 Bereavement leave will not be taken from sick leave.
-In certain circumstances the Police Chief may authorize more than five (5) days of bereavement leave, except that only one occurrence of bereavement leave shall be granted per year.
+In certain circumstances the Police Chief may authorize more than five (5) days of bereavement leave except that only one occurrence of bereavement leave shall be granted per year.
 Sick leave will be used for additional occurrences.
-Employees may use up to three (3) days for bereavement leave for one time each calendar year for another individual with whom the employee has a relationship. - B. As used in this section, the term "household" shall mean two or more persons living together in a single dwelling unit and the term, "immediate family" shall mean husband, wife, child, stepchild, parent, stepparent, grandparent, mother-in-law, father-in-law, brother or sister of the employee, and shall also mean grandparents, brother or sister of the employee's spouse. - C. All sick leave shall be charged in multiples of one (1) hour.
+Employees may use up to (5) days for bereavement leave for one time each calendar year for another individual with whom the employee has a relationship.

+B. As used in this section, the term "household" shall mean two or more persons living together in a single dwelling unit and the term "immediate family" shall mean husband, wife, child, stepchild, parent, stepparent, grandparent, spouse's grandparent, mother-in-law, father-in-law, brother or sister of the employee, and shall also mean brother or sister of the employee's spouse.

+C. All sick leave shall be charged in multiples of one (l) hour.
-Section 26.3 Request for Sick Leave Pay

-Employees who are absent must request sick leave pay in writing upon returning to work.
+Section 26.3 Request for Sick Leave Pay Employees who are absent must request sick leave pay in writing upon returning to work.
 In the written request, the employee must state his reason for being absent.
-A doctor's certificate may be required, at the discretion of the Employer after the employee is absent for more than two (2) consecutive workdays.
+A doctor's certificate may be required, at the discretion of the Employer stating the nature of the illness and the period of confinement after the employee is absent for more than two (2) work days.
 The Police Chief may require an employee to furnish a doctor's certificate for a lesser absence if there is reason to believe that the use of sick leave is being abused.